Michal1898/MM2_5_Command/readme.txt

 The old variation:
 There ist 6 different colors.
 There are 4 holes.
 There is usually also 10 attempts.
 Rest of the rules is the same as by standard version.

+Stuff in if __name__ == "__main__":

+Class MasterMind is primarily intended as frontend for larger projects.
+It should be imported in this case.
+But for testing purposes and to allow play game in single command line, this code snippet is used.
+It is also tutorial for better understanding for using of class MasterMind.

+    attempt = 10 # you have 10 attempts
+    value = 6 # value can be 1 , 2, 3, 4, 5, 6
+    digit = 4 # 4 digits of secret code
+    time = 5  #5 minutes to break code
+    the_game = MasterMind(attempt, value, digit, time)
+Initiate class MasterMind as the_game.

+print(repr(the_game))
+generate report about actual state of current game.

+while the_game.is_running():
+  .....
+Pooling of the flag for game running.
+Until the game is active, you can try to break the secret code. print(repr(the_game)) inform you about actual state of current game.
+When the game is over, this flag is cleared.

+When game is over, final game report is generated and saved to the file.